ariesiitr/Emotion-Detection-2.0/README.md

  model.summary()
 ```
+Model 1

+  Train acc 70 percent
+  Val acc   58 percent

+As the validation acc is quite low we went for different Network architecture ,one of them is shown below.

-## *Model 2*
+### *Model 2*
-In this model we are using a well known and well tested architecture made of inception modules with residual links i.e InceptionResnetV2 as our model.
+In this model we are using a well known and well tested architecture InceptionResnetV2 as our BaseModel.
 Rest of the concepts used are same as the previous one.

 ```python
 InceptionResNetV2=tf.keras.applications.InceptionResNetV2(weights='imagenet',input_shape=input_shape, include_top=False)